 I cannot confirm whether or not the ridge on which his memorial now rests is the same ridge on which he was found.

-Stevens Peak is a favorite among backcountry skiers, but they primarily access it via Carson Pass since the Big Meadow Trailhead is closed during the winter and the approach from this side would take forever.
-For advanced backcountry travelers using alpine gear such as Randonee, Alpine Touring, Telemark, split boards, and snowboards, look elsewhere for information about backcountry skiing down Stevens Peak.
-This is not my forte, and there are other websites that can provide this type of information.
+Steven’s Peak is a favorite among backcountry skiers and riders, but they primarily access it via Carson Pass.
+This is because the Big Meadow Trailhead is closed during the winter (i.e. very limited parking on the road) and the approach from it would take forever.
+So if you’re a backcountry alpine skier or snowboarder, look elsewhere for information about skiing Steven’s Peak.
+This is not my area of expertise.
+And there are plenty of other websites that can provide this type of information.